 The NEMS Electricity Market Module (EMM) represents the capacity planning, dispatching, and pricing of electricity.
 It is composed of four submodules: electricity load and demand, electricity capacity planning, electricity fuel dispatching, and electricity finance and pricing.
 It includes nonutility capacity and generation, and electricity transmission and trade.
-A detailed description of the EMM is provided in the forthcoming EIA publication, Electricity Market Module of the National Energy Modeling System 2016, DOE/EIA-M068(2016).
+A detailed description of the EMM is provided in the EIA publication, The Electricity Market Module of the National Energy Modeling System: Model Documentation 2016, DOE/EIA-M068(2016).